-Two graphs below set out demand, for statutory services, over almost the last decade.
+Two graphs below set out demand over almost the last decade.
 It is clearly evidenced that demand continues to grow each year with broadly a static resource in place over that time period until relatively recently.

 At the present time Orkney has a locum consultant psychiatrist, providing 5 days per week support.
 Traditionally our Consultant Psychiatrist input was embedded in a Service Level Agreement (SLA) with NHS Grampian; this agreement spelled out the activity that would be provided by Grampian providing a Consultant and the agreed cost to NHSO.
 Work is underway to review that SLA with a view to recruiting to a local permanent General Consultant Psychiatrist.
 It is anticipated that that plan will release significant funding some of which may be earmarked for investment into local services.
-Two Clinical Associates in Applied Psychology were appointed using specific funding from Scottish Government to achieve Action 15 of the national strategy which seeks to increase the number of mental health workers in Scotland by 800.
+Two Clinical Associates in Applied Psychology were appointed using specific funding from Scottish Government to achieve Action 15 of the national strategy.
 There is a third and final post to follow in 2021/22.
 Additionally, as part of the Primary Care Improvement Plan it has been agreed to recruit to two Primary Care Mental Health Nurse posts.
 These posts will be advertised and recruited to during 2020.
 The activity generated from these additional posts will be monitored alongside the impact against the overall referral rate although evidence suggests demand will continue to grow.
 The direct impact of people recovering from COVID-19 has not yet been evidenced by increases in mental health referrals however the impact of a long period of lockdown and associated anxiety has begun to be evidenced.